tooljump/tooljump/docs/docs/faq.md

 ### How does ToolJump compare to other tool integration solutions?

-**ToolJump is the only solution that works inside your existing tools:**
+**ToolJump is the only solution that works inside your existing tools for [connecting tools](/docs/connecting-your-tools-resources):**

 - **No workflow disruption** - works within GitHub, AWS, Datadog, etc.
 - **Self-hosted** - complete control over your data and security
 - **Open source** - no vendor lock-in, fully customizable
 - **Code-based integrations** - stored in Git, reviewable, versioned
 - **Zero maintenance overhead** - no complex configurations or UI to manage
+- **Knowledge as a Service** - delivers contextual information exactly where you need it

 ### Why not use an AI solution that indexes all company information?